Deviatt/gm_dumptimers-fix/README.md

 Deviatt has found an issue and made the fix for it.

+Add also method 'garrysmod/cfg/server.cfg' (Method without working with the engine.
+Not recommended).
+Thx daddy Beelzebub#0281 :)
 # Installation
 1. Create 'bin' dir inside your 'lua' dir.
 2. Move your 'gmsv_dumptimers_fix_*.dll' into it.